 In the early 1970s, Jim Barrett bought the land, and under his leadership the vineyard was replanted, the chateau outfitted with modern winemaking equipment, and wine made for the first time.
 Today Barrett’s son Bo is at the helm of the family-owned business.

 We didn’t have time to visit another of our favorites, Grgich Hills, but a stop at Chateau Montelena always reminds me of Grgich’s success as a winemaster and his impact on the wines of Chateau Montelena.
 In 1976, at a blind tasting held in Paris, a small number of Napa Valley chardonnays were included in the sampling.
 When the scores were tallied, the French judges were shocked to learn they had chosen a 1973 Chateau Montelena chardonnay crafted by Mike Grgich as the finest white wine in the world.
 Mike emigrated to the US from Croatia.
-Read more about Mike: http://grgich.com/miljenko-mike-grgich/.
-I also posted about Mike when I wrote about my Croatian trip: EUROPE 2011: Dubrovnik to Split, Croatia
+You can read more about him in my blog post titled: EUROPE 2011: Dubrovnik to Split, Croatia.

 As our last day in northern California drew to an end, we strolled along the riverfront to our parked rental and then retired to our hotel, for we had an early flight out of San Francisco back into DFW International.

 Good gosh!
 You are good at this!
 Reading your blog is like being there, oe in my case, being back there again.
 And I also never pass on duck!

 Happy to read that you are enjoying my blog posts.
 Thank you for the compliment, Nancy.